 A custom head and sill receptor system was designed to not only accept the new window system, but also encapsulate the existing asbestos caulking, saving \$250,000 in abatement costs.
-The windows featured male and female stacking members that slide together quickly-enabling long runs to be installed in a single day.
+The windows featured male and female stacking members that slide together quickly- enabling long runs to be installed in a single day.
 Winco coordinated the manufacture of windows by floor, enabling the contractor to complete one floor at a time.

-The Manufacturer and the Installer collaborated to create a detailed plan for facilitating window installation.
+Manufacturer and the Installer collaborated to create a detailed plan for facilitating window installation.
 The exterior of the building was completely scaffolded using a power platform system to move men and equipment up and down the building facade.
-The system was designed to allow workers to install the windows from the exterior platform, greatly reducing the time they spent inside the living space.
+The system was designed to allow workers to install the windows from the exterior platform, greatly the time reducing they the living spent inside space.